 exclusively, to the commercial dictates of the music business."

 Freight continues to fulfill its mission without compromising its own

 business status.
-The organization meets 70% of its budget through ticket and food sales and 30% through grants and donations.
+The organization meets more than 85% of its budget through ticket and food sales, while grants and donations fund capital improvements.
 In 1993 the organization purchased its facility

 and the adjacent parking lot.
 Seven years later, with the help of the